Czech-IT/Czech-IT.github.io/index.md

 ---
 title: CzechIT! - A linguistic corpus of Czech learners acquiring Italian
 ---
+# Czech-IT! is a linguistic corpus of Czech learners acquiring Italian

 ## Browse
 ### Browse the texts [here](texts).